Catherine Cortez Masto: Gun policy

-The National Rifle Association (NRA) has given Cortez Masto an F grade because of her support for gun control.
+The National Rifle Association Political Victory Fund (NRA-PVF) has given Cortez Masto an "F" grade because of her support for gun control.
 During the 2016 election, the organization spent $1 million on an attack ad against her.
 Cortez Masto opposes allowing people on the terrorist watchlist to buy guns, saying that "makes no sense".

 In response to the 2017 Las Vegas shooting, she co-sponsored a bill with Dianne Feinstein to ban bump stocks.
 She said that it can be a start toward decreasing gun violence and mass shootings.

 Health care

 Cortez Masto does not support the repeal of the Affordable Care Act (also known as Obamacare).
 She does support improving upon the act, which she has called "imperfect".
 She has co-sponsored the Marketplace Certainty Act to bring more stability to the health insurance marketplace.

-Housing

-In April 2019, Cortez Masto was one of 41 senators to sign a bipartisan letter to the housing subcommittee asking for increased funding for the U.S. Department of Housing and Urban Development's Section 4 Capacity Building.

 Immigration

-In April 2018, Cortez Masto was one of five senators to send a letter to acting director of ICE Thomas Homan about the standards the agency uses to determine how to detain pregnant women.

-In June 2019, following the Housing and Urban Development Department's confirmation that DACA recipients did not meet eligibility for federal backed loans, Cortez Masto and 11 other senators introduced the Home Ownership Dreamers Act, legislation that mandated that the federal government was not authorized to deny mortgage loans backed by the Federal Housing Administration, Fannie Mae, Freddie Mac, or the Agriculture Department solely due to applicants' immigration status.
+In June 2019, after the Housing and Urban Development Department confirmed that Deferred Action for Childhood Arrivals (DACA) recipients did not meet eligibility for federal backed loans, Cortez Masto and 11 other senators introduced the Home Ownership Dreamers Act, legislation mandating that the federal government not be authorized to deny mortgage loans backed by the Federal Housing Administration, Fannie Mae, Freddie Mac, or the Agriculture Department solely due to applicants' immigration status.

-In July 2019, Cortez Masto and 15 other Senate Democrats introduced the Protecting Sensitive Locations Act, which mandated that ICE agents get approval from a supervisor ahead of engaging in enforcement actions at sensitive locations, except in special circumstances, and that agents receive annual training in addition to being required to report annually on enforcement actions in those locations.
+In July 2019, Cortez Masto was one of 16 Senate Democrats to have introduced the Protecting Sensitive Locations Act, which mandated that ICE agents get a supervisor's approval before engaging in enforcement actions at sensitive locations, except in special circumstances, that agents receive annual training, and that they be required to report annually on enforcement actions at those locations.